versionone/jenkins-slave-updater/README.md

 ## Using
 Just run the script with Powershell on the slave!

+If you want to use Jenkins to update your Jenkins slaves (well, that sounds crazy), you need to make sure that the slave is restarted after the Job is finished.
+As http://wiki.jenkins-ci.org/display/JENKINS/Spawning+processes+from+build say, this is complicated by the fact that Jenkins tries to be helpful and kills processes lingering after the Job is finished.
+This build step worked for me:

+    copy *.ps1 %BASE%
+    set BUILD_ID=dontKillMe
+    start powershell -NoProfile -ExecutionPolicy Bypass %base%\jenkins-slave-updater.ps1 -Sleep 30

 ## WTF is going on?
 This script stops the running "Jenkins Slave" service, pulls down the latest `slave.jar` from the master server, and restarts the service.